ARRA Transit Programs

 ARRA appropriated $8.4 billion for three major transit programs.
 ARRA funds may be used only for capital projects (as defined in 49 USC 5302(a)(1)), and no local share is required.
 Less than one percent of the total funding ($64 million) was made available to FTA for oversight and administration of the ARRA program.
 The oversight amount was subtracted from the program funding levels described below before apportionment or allocation of the funds.

 Transit Capital Assistance

-- Transit Investments in Greenhouse Gas and Energy Reduction (TIGGER)
+- $100 million was reserved for the Transit Investments in Greenhouse Gas and Energy Reduction (TIGGER).

 - The Department of Transportation published a Federal Register notice on May 18, 2009 (PDF) [Federal Register notice on May 18, 2009 (HTML)], inviting applications for a $1.5 billion multi-modal ARRA discretionary program for major capital transportation infrastructure investments.
 The Department will publish a Notice in the Federal Register on June 17, 2009, responding to comments on the initial Federal Register.
 Transit projects are eligible.
 Criteria for selection are detailed in the notice.
 Applications are due by September 15, 2009.